 You’re not going to seek approval from social media:

-People have a habit of developing great ideas and then posting them on social media in an effort to get the approval of their peers.
-They place their own personal and professional development in the hands of other people.
+People have a habit of developing great ideas and then posting them on social media to get the approval of their peers.
+They place their own personal and professional development in other people’s hands.
 Why?
 Because they’re obsessed with getting Likes on social media platforms like Facebook, Instagram, Twitter, and LinkedIn.

 We believe if other people Like what we’re doing, we must be doing something right.
-The problem is, we forget that other people are not as invested in our success as we are.
-Obviously if you’re running a social media business, this is different.
-Do what you think is in the best interest of your future, not based on the amount of Likes you received on Twitter.
+The problem is that we forget that other people are not as invested in our success as we are.
+Obviously, this is different if you’re running a social media business.
+Do what you think is in the best interest of your future, not based on the amount of Likes you receive on Twitter.

 You’re not going to restart this vicious cycle on December 31, 2020:

-People are always excited about something new, in the beginning.
-But after the short-term motivation runs out, they lose interest in their goal and start listening to their negative self-talk.
+People are always excited about something new in the beginning.
+However, after the short-term motivation runs out, they lose interest in their goal and start listening to their negative self-talk.
 “This is too difficult.
 You dream too big.”
-Therefore, by the time mid-February rolls around, they’re completely off track and start doing the same things they promised they wouldn’t do, back in December of the previous year.
+Therefore, by mid-February, they’re completely off track and start doing the same things they promised they wouldn’t do in December of the previous year.

-My challenge to you: I challenge you to develop your What Not to Do List and continue to follow it throughout 2020.
-If it needs updated, make the necessary updates.
-However, don’t ever give up and tell yourself that you and you’re future are not worth it.
+My challenge to you: Develop your What Not to Do List and continue to follow it throughout 2020.
+If it needs updating, make the necessary updates.
+However, don’t ever give up and tell yourself that you and your future are not worth it.

 For more tips about how to become a better version of yourself in 2020, reference my latest book: